seung-lab/ChunkFlow.jl/pipeline/scripts/README.md

 Once all the chunks has been processed all the nodes can be shut down.
 We can then execute znn_merge.py which will create /znn/data/znn_merged.hdf5

-After that is done, we call watershed_chop.py to create chunks so that watershed can run in parallel(threads), which also calls the watershed binary.If you want to change the watershed parameters you have to modify the last line of this script.
+After that is done, we call watershed_chop.py to create chunks so that watershed can run in parallel(threads), which also calls the watershed binary.

 Once watershed finishes, you have to call watershed_merge.py which will produce /watershed/data/watershed_merged.hdf5.